phase/oot3dhax_installer/README.md

 ## Instructions:
 * (Optional) Backup and then wipe your OoT3D saves (start from home menu, hold down ABXY).
 The installer will not do this for you.
 * Put .smdh, .xml, .3dsx files in sd:/3ds/ootsdhax_installer/, along with the save0x.bin.* files (optionally just the one for your region).
+Just download the 3ds directory from the repo and move the folder appropriately.
 * Open installer via tubehax or other *hax.
 Make sure to select OoT3D as the target app.
 (If you don't see a target selection screen, exit and restart.)
 Follow instructions.

 ## Troubleshooting